survivejs/webpack-book/manuscript/developing/02_automatic_browser_refresh.md

 ## Enabling Hot Module Replacement

 Hot Module Replacement is one of those features that sets webpack apart.
 Implementing it requires additional effort on both server and client-side.
-The *Configuring Hot Module Replacement* discusses the topic in greater detail.
+The *Hot Module Replacement* appendix discusses the topic in greater detail.
 If you want to integrate HMR to your project, give it a look.
 It won't be needed to complete the tutorial, though.

 ## Accessing the Development Server from Network